 I always ask my cooking class guests about what their favorite Japanese food beyond Sushi, Tempura and Ramen.
 One of the popular dish among my guests is Tonkatsu (とんかつ、トンカツ、豚カツ…Yes, they all mean the same dish!)
 “Ton” means pork, “Katsu” means Cutlet.
 I understand that some of you cannot eat this dish because of food restrictions and religious reasons.
 But no worries!
 You can substitute with beef, chicken, seafood or even vegetables!
 The recipe to make cutlet is almost same, so please enjoy this crispy savory dish.
 The tip of making delicious Tonkatsu is to use Japanese bread crumbs called panko and put Tonkatsu in a pan before frying oil gets hot!
 For the sauce, people usually pour special Tonkatsu sauce.
-This is Japanese-style thick and starchy sauce made of worcester sauce etc. Since Tonkatsu is such an oily dish, don’t forget to add some vegetables aside (Usually, thinly shredded cabbage here in Japan).
+This is Japanese-style thick and starchy sauce made of worcester sauce etc. Since Tonkatsu is such an oily dish, don’t forget to add some vegetables aside (Usually, thinly shredded cabbage).
 Enjoy Japanese cooking!

-Pepper, to your taste
+Salt & pepper, to your taste

-Tonkatsu sauce, as needed
+Flour, as needed

 1. Make incisions in the pork sinew.
-After lightly pounding it, season with salt and pepper.

-4. After it cooks for a while, turn it over and fry till golden brown.
+5. Pour the frying oil in a pan and put the pork meat in.
+Turn on the heat and fry the pork between 170 and 180 degrees.
+After it cooks for a while, turn it over and fry till golden brown.